-Most leaseholders must pay an annual ground rent to the freeholder as a condition of their lease.
+Most leaseholders must pay an annual ground rent to the freeholder.

 What is ground rent?

-Ground rent is a fee you must pay to the freeholder as a condition of your lease for the land your home is on.
+Ground rent is a fee you must pay to your freeholder as a condition of your lease for the land your home is on.

 Your lease may say that the ground rent will:

-- stay the same through the term of the lease, which is commonly 99 years
+- stay the same through the term of the lease (commonly 99 years)

 - increase after a period, often after 33 years